 Housing choices for larger families are limited due to occupancy standards and the low availability of homes with many bedrooms.
-According to the 2000 Census, in owner-occupied housing, more than 77 percent of the units had three or more bedrooms.
+According to the 2018 American Community Survey, approximately 60 percent of Wisconsin's total housing units had three or more bedrooms.
 However, in rental housing, more than 76 percent of the rental housing stock had two or fewer bedrooms.